 5. Beaches Of Normandy

-The 50 miles of coast stormed by the Allies on D-Day were divided into five beaches that stretched from Ouistreham, directly north of Caen, to Vierville-sur-Mer.
+The 50 miles of coast stormed by the allied forces on D-Day were divided into five beaches that stretched from Ouistreham, directly north of Caen, to Vierville-sur-Mer.
 While American forces led the invasion of the western beaches of Utah and Omaha, British and Canadian troops commanded the surprise attack on Gold, Juno, and Sword Beaches to the east.

 My recommendations from east to west: